adesandr/GliderThrow_Meter/README.md

 These libraries are in the extra_components directrory of the project.
 Take care to update the Makefile given in Esp_mad_Client & Server regarding your own configuration.

-For more information, please read the documentation at https://gliderthrow-meter.readthedocs.io/en/latest/
+For more information, please read the docs at https://gliderthrow-meter.readthedocs.io/en/latest/

 Enjoy !